Friday Center for Continuing Education: Conference facility

 All programs conducted at the Friday Center must have a clearly identifiable continuing education component.

 William and Ida Friday

-The William and Ida Friday Center for Continuing Education is named in honor of two prominent North Carolinians noted for lifetime service to education, the arts, and public health.
+Digital and Lifelong Learning at the Friday Conference Center was originally the William and Ida Friday Center for Continuing Education and was named in honor of two prominent North Carolinians noted for lifetime service to education, the arts, and public health.
 William C. Friday served as president of the University of North Carolina for thirty years.
 A painter and sculptor, his wife Ida Friday has promoted the arts and has played an active role in North Carolina's civic, cultural, and educational organizations.
 The Fridays have received numerous awards and honors, including the North Carolina Public Service Award and the Long Leaf Pine Award for their service to the state.
 Mr. and Mrs. Friday are graduates of UNC-Chapel Hill, where Mr. Friday earned a degree in law and Mrs. Friday earned a master's degree in public health.